JuliaLang/julia/doc/src/manual/strings.md

 ```

 This is more readable and convenient and equivalent to the above string concatenation -- the system
-rewrites this apparent single string literal into a concatenation of string literals with variables.
+rewrites this apparent single string literal into the call `string(greet, ", ", whom, ".\n")`.

 The shortest complete expression after the `$` is taken as the expression whose value is to be
 interpolated into the string.
 Thus, you can interpolate any expression into a string using parentheses: